rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 ```

 ### Pulse-Eight CEC Adaptor tool:
-The Pulse-Eight CEC Adapter will be utilized to frame and send commands to the DUT.
+The Pulse-Eight CEC Adapter will be used to frame and send commands to the DUT.
 This tool leverages libcec, which can be installed to facilitate CEC activities during testing.
 The cec-client tool will be employed extensively throughout the test.
 Additionally, RAFT can use this tool to automate the test cases.

 - Reference to the tool: https://www.pulse-eight.com/p/104/usb-hdmi-cec-adapter
 - libcec tools: https://www.pulse-eight.com/Download/Get/51